-(Keeping it real here, friends… my bedroom, just like the rest of My Wee Abode, is a work in progress!
+Keeping it real here, people… my bedroom, just like the rest of My Wee Abode, is a work in progress!
 Do you feel the same about your home?
 Oh good!
-We can be besties!)
+Let’s be friends!

 This post may contain affiliate links, at no additional cost to you.